 This chapter applies to all South Dakota Science and Technology Authority (SDSTA) personnel, Users and contractors/subcontractors.
 This chapter applies to all SDSTA activities at SURF that expose personnel to Falls.

-Aerial Lift: Any mechanized device, telescoping or articulating, which is used to position personnel.
-For Fall Protection purposes at SURF, scissor lifts, JLG® and LiftPod™, etc. are considered Aerial Lifts (See Figure 1).
+Aerial Lift: Any mechanized device, telescoping or articulating, that can move vertically and horizontally to position personnel.
+For Fall Protection purposes at SURF, JLG® and LiftPod™, etc. are considered Aerial Lifts (See Figure 1).

 Anchorage: Also known as an anchor or anchor point.
 A secure point of attachment solely dedicated for the use of Lifelines, Lanyards or Deceleration Devices able to withstand 5,000 pounds of dead weight per person (fall arrest) and 3,000 pounds per person (Fall Restraint).